-A6.4 Cancelation of Registration at UFS (academic exclusion) A student may be subject to academic exclusion if they do not meet the prescribed rules and regulations.
-This is done in the best interest of the student and only after: o The relevant dean has informed the student of the intention to academically exclude the student along with reasons why; o After the student has been given an opportunity to address the situation.
+A6.4 Cancellation of Registration at UFS (academic exclusion) - A student may be subject to academic exclusion if they do not meet the prescribed rules and regulations.
+This is done in the best interest of the student and only after: o the relevant dean has informed the student of the intention to academically exclude the student along with reasons why; o the student has been given an opportunity to address the situation.
 A7: Switching Qualifications / Modules - p.
 47 A student in their first year of study may apply for a different programme in the following year before the closing date and if the student meets the minimum admission requirements.
 When doing so, the first year of study still counts towards the n+2 maximum period allowed for students to complete their studies.
-Modules completed in the 1st year of registration can be recognised towards the different qualification.
-See General rule A8 for information on credit accumulation and transfers.
-Other Noteworthy Rules A8: Credit accumulation and transfer (p.48) A9: Assessment Rules (p.50) A10: Qualification with Distinction (p.
-58)
+Modules completed in the 1st year of registration can be recognised towards the new qualification.
+See general rule A8 for information on credit accumulation and transfers.
+Other Noteworthy Rules A8: Credit accumulation and transfer (p.48) A9: Assessment rules (p.50) A10: Qualification with distinction (p.58)